 Founding president of the Mount Wilson Observatory Association, Mike also founded and currently leads Astronomers Without Borders, which keeps him busy traveling and sharing astronomy experiences with amateurs and professionals around the world.
 With a particular interest in the history of the observatory, Mike has written several articles on various historical topics and often lectures on the observatory's early days.
 A long-time amateur astronomer, Mike is also a past president of the Los Angeles Astronomical Society.

-John, a computer and electrical engineer by training, is the founder and president of a software business that specializes in digital image processing and communications.
+John, a computer and electrical engineer by training, is recently retired from the software business he founded, which specialized in digital image processing and communications.
 John is also an experienced astronomer, operating multiple computer-controlled observatories of his own design, in sites ranging from southern California to the Atacama desert in Chile.
 He is also the designer of several commercial astronomical CCD cameras, autoguiders, telescope control systems, weather satellite telemetry decoders, and image processing products.

 Bob has been an avid amateur astronomer for over 30 years.
 His particular joys are introducing children to the night sky and encouraging other amateurs to participate in small-telescope research projects.
 His book, "The Sky Is Your Laboratory," a manual for the research-oriented amateur astronomer, is a result of his enthusiastically promoting amateur astronomical research.
 Bob is an experienced visual observer, CCD photometrist, and telescope maker, as well.
 He has published several research papers in peer-reviewed journals on asteroids, variable stars, and double-star astrometry, presented papers at a number of astronomy conferences, and gives presentations at amateur astronomy clubs.